 A simple cucumber and onion salad seasoned with flavors of garlic and dill.

-- Cut the cucumbers lengthwise and cut in to slices.
+- Cut the cucumbers in half lengthwise and then slice.

-- Place both in a medium sized bowl.
+- Place the cucumber and onion in a medium sized bowl.

-- In a 2 cup measure, mix the vinegar, olive oil, honey, salt, pepper, garlic and dill and whisk well.
+- In a glass 2 cup measure make the dressing by whisking together the vinegar, olive oil, honey, salt, pepper, garlic, and dill.

-- Pour the mixture over the cucumbers and onions and stir until well coated.
+- Pour the dressing over the cucumbers and onions and stir until well coated.

-- Store in the fridge for at least two hours to let flavors marry.
+- Store in the refrigerator for at least two hours to let flavors marry.

 What’s your favorite salad?
 Tell me below!